The 6 Latest HR Trends to Focus on in 2026

 "We're still in the early days of understanding AI's full impact," said Jason Delserro, division vice president of human resources, ADP.
 "Expecting immediate, massive productivity gains risks creating unrealistic pressures on both the technology and, more importantly, your people."

-The trends shaping 2026 demand thoughtful, integrated planning and decisive action.
-Organizations that drive innovation without deprioritizing people, respond to regulations without sacrificing agility and deploy AI without eroding trust can build resilient workplaces that define competitive advantage throughout the year.
+The trends that are defining 2026 demand thoughtful, integrated planning and decisive action.
+Organizations that drive innovation by prioritizing people, responding to regulations with agility and deploying AI while building trust can create resilient workplaces and lay the groundwork for continuous improvement.

 Learn more about the challenges and priorities shaping the future of work and HR.
 Visit the HR Trends Resource Center.